carbon-language/carbon-lang/docs/project/evolution.md

 - **Author**:
   - Respond to comments.
 - **Review manager:**
-  - Set both the proposal status and GitHub issue status label to `needs decision`.
+  - Set both the Google Doc status and GitHub issue status label to `needs decision`.
+    - In the Doc history, label the latest revision as `needs decision`
   - Create an `Evolution > Proposal decisions` topic for pre-meeting discussion.
   - Tentatively add the decision to the meeting one week in advance (or four working days, if longer), and use that meeting if necessary to reach